fablabbrighton/digital-fabrication-module/docs/_course-notes/week-8-machining+moulding-casting.md

 - cast a molten liquid (e.g. resin or chocolate) into your mould tool to create a solid part

 ### What do I need to do to pass?
-- create the cad model of your tile and generate the toolpath and document this on your blog.
+- create the cad model of your tile and generate the toolpath and document this on your blog, ideally including an animation of the toolpath (like the one provided on the guide).